notkarenyi/accessibility-demo/README.md

 You might have seen Matt and Leo use the `nav` tag or other interesting tags before.
 HTML has special tags for common structural elements on a website, from `nav` to `article` to `footer`.
 These exist for a reason!
 Screen readers rely on these tags to correctly navigate websites.
 You'll see that there's no visual difference between using many of these tags as opposed to a `div`, which is why I say that screen readers' needs are often invisible.
 But using the wrong semantic tags has a very real effect on potential users.

 Did you know that `h1`, `h2`, etc. are actually semantic tags?
 It is very bad practice to use heading tags to control font size and weight--that's what CSS is for!
-Instead, only use these as organizational tools for your website, such as making the page title an `h1`, and making subtitles `h2`.
+Instead, only use heading tags as organizational tools for your website, such as making the page title an `h1`, and making subtitles `h2`.

 ```html
 <!-- bad -->